-But why should we reduce the use of plastic and what are the real outcomes?
+But why should we reduce the use of plastic, and what are the actual outcomes?

 Here is why we should reduce the use of plastic –

-Reducing the use of plastic is important because plastic production requires an enormous amount of energy and resources.
+Reducing the use of plastic is essential because plastic production requires an enormous amount of energy and resources.
 This causes carbon emissions and contributes to global warming.

-Recycling plastic is not efficient – only 9% of plastic ever produced has been recycled.
-About 60% is discarded in landfills and oceans.
+Recycling plastic is inefficient – only 9% of plastic ever produced has been recycled.
+Instead, about 60% is discarded in landfills and oceans.
 There, it stays for thousands of years, transforming into “microplastic,” leaching into our water supplies and food.

 These are just a few reasons.
 In this article, we will observe a few crucial points on why it’s important to reduce plastic waste.